kb-dk/access-digital-objects/text-corpora.md

 There are several text retrieval scripts in the Snippet Server.
 [The source code is free](https://github.com/Det-Kongelige-Bibliotek/solr-and-snippets).

-We concentrate on one, present.xq.
+We concentrate on two, present.xq.
 We use it for extracting snippets and transforming them.
 The html produced is mere fragments that you can include in your document just as you like it.

+There is an alternative script, present-text.xq which does the same as present.xq, except that it delivers the script as pure text.

 Virtually all scripts work in a similarly, with the following arguments.